Shrey0561/The-Loyalty-Blueprint-Compensation-Timing-Leadership-Stability-Analysis-SQL-Excel/README.md

  * Ability to use SQL and Excel to build functional, scalable dashboards
  * Understanding of HR levers behind retention beyond surface metrics
  * Practice turning analysis into business-aligned recommendations
+ * Ability to frame HR analytics through a retention and loyalty lens, not just attrition metrics

 ## Let's Connect
 I'm building my career in data and HR analytics with a focus on understanding workplace dynamics through HR data.
 Feel free to reach out via: